Msam1997/Msam1997/README.md

 ### Hi there 👋
+I am Madhurupa Samaddar.
+I am currently pursuing my Master's in Computer Science at Indiana University Bloomington.
+I am passionate about software development and enjoy learning new languages and skills.
 <!--
 **Msam1997/Msam1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.